Lauren Davis: 2016–17: Two WTA Tour finals, Fed Cup champion, top 30

-2017: Ascent into top 30, Auckland title, Fed Cup champion

-Davis won her first WTA title at the Auckland Open, defeating Ana Konjuh in the final.
+Davis won her first WTA title at the 2017 Auckland Open, defeating eighth seed Ana Konjuh in the final.
 She also reached the quarterfinals of the Qatar Ladies Open in Doha as a qualifier and the Dubai Tennis Championships.
 As a result, she achieved a new career high of 37.
 Steve Tignor of Tennis.com noted, "Lauren Davis is playing the tennis of her life."

 She reached the fourth round of the Indian Wells Open, equalling her result in 2014.
 She was also part of the United States team that reached the Fed Cup final with a victory over the Czech Republic.

-Playing her first red clay-court tournament of the year, she easily advanced to the quarterfinals of the Morocco Open in Rabat, winning each of her victories in straight sets, before dropping a three-set match to Anastasia Pavlyuchenkova.
-In May, she reached a new career-best ranking of world No. 26.
+Playing her first red clay-court tournament of the year, she advanced to the quarterfinals of the 2017 Morocco Open in Rabat, before dropping a three-set match to Anastasia Pavlyuchenkova.
+In May 2017, she reached a new career-best ranking of world No. 26.
 However, she lost in the first round of all four Grand Slam tournaments in 2017, including defeats to fellow Americans Varvara Lepchenko at Wimbledon and Sofia Kenin at the US Open, and by the end of the year her singles ranking had dropped to 48.

-2018: Third Australian Open 3rd round
+2018–19: Wimbledon third round

-To start the year, Davis was unable to defend her title at the Auckland Open after losing to compatriot Sachia Vickery in the first round.
-Nonetheless, she put together an excellent tournament at the Australian Open, matching her career-best result at a Grand Slam event, after not winning a match at any of the four majors the previous year.
+Davis was unable to defend her title at the 2018 Auckland Open after losing to compatriot Sachia Vickery in the first round.
+Nonetheless, she put together an excellent tournament at the 2018 Australian Open, matching her career-best result at a Grand Slam event, after not winning a match at any of the four majors the previous year.
 In the third round, she pushed world No. 1, Simona Halep, to a nearly four-hour match, losing 13–15 in the third set and tying the tournament record for most games played in a match at 48.